My monitor recommendations

 None of these monitors require installing any special software (apart from the Apple Studio Display requiring your Mac to be running macOS Monterey 12.3 or later).
 Some of the Dell monitors offer optional software.
 But I do have a few tips and things you should know about connections:

-• If running dual displays, you can choose for the second screen to mirror the main screen or to operate independently.
+If running dual displays, you can choose for the second screen to mirror the main screen or to operate independently.
 You can toggle that mode with Command-F1 or in System Settings > Displays.

-• I do not normally recommend using the ethernet port if one is built-in.
-The Mac drivers for most third-party ethernet adapters use enormous processing power, so WiFi will usually be faster.
+I do not normally recommend using the Ethernet port if one is built-in.
+The Mac drivers for most third-party Ethernet adapters use enormous processing power, so WiFi will usually be faster.

-• If you get a webcam you do not need to install any of the included software.
+If you get a webcam you do not need to install any of the included software.
 Just plug it in and it will work.
 Your Mac already has the needed software installed.

-• These monitors all provide power to your laptop computer, so you can keep your existing power adapter in your travel bag.
-If you have a 15" or 16" MacBook Pro with the budget 27" Dell monitor above and you find that the battery drains during use, you may need to also connect your power adapter to provide more power than the screen provides.
-Unless you are doing very heavy media work this should not be a problem.
+These monitors all provide power to your laptop computer, so you can keep your existing power adapter in your travel bag.
+If you have a 15" or 16" MacBook Pro with the budget 27" Dell monitor above, and you find that the battery drains during use, you may also need to connect your power adapter to provide more power than the screen provides.
+Unless you are doing very heavy media work, this should not be a problem.

-• All of the above monitors include the appropriate cables to connect to any modern Mac with USB-C.
+All of the above monitors include the appropriate cables to connect to any modern Mac with USB-C.